Chair

 Treasurer

-Wayne Walker is a seasoned finance professional with a strong background in healthcare administration.
+Wayne Walker – Temporary Leave of Absence. is a seasoned finance professional with a strong background in healthcare administration.
 He earned his diploma in Business Administration from Northern College of Applied Arts and Technology, Timmins Campus, in 1987.
 His career in the health sector began at Timmins & District Hospital, where he worked in the finance department from 1995 to 2008, gaining valuable insight into the workings of the healthcare system.

 Since 2008, Wayne has been a dedicated member of the finance team at the Canadian Mental Health Association, contributing to the delivery and support of vital mental health services across the region.
 His commitment to community well-being is matched by his personal values—Wayne has been happily married to his partner for over 20 years, and together they have raised three adult children.
 He is also a proud grandparent to one grandson who brings immense joy to their lives.